crebro/crebro/readme.md

 ![Kreation Banner](/images/kreation_banner.png)

-> I am 14 years ol and a devleoper stacked with technologies like Laravel, React, Fluter, and am really interested in working with python, php, dart and javascirpt.
+> I am 14 years old and a developer stacked with technologies like Laravel, React, Fluter, and am really interested in working with python, php, dart and javascirpt.

 Here are some things you may want to know about me:

 - 14 year old
-- Full stack web developer
+- Full stack web and mobile developer
+- Game Developer ( pygame, beginner in Unity )
 - Aspiring Content Creator

 Here are some links as well: